top of page

 The Current Chapter

-As a modern descendant of the Beharovská branch, born in the same Spiš–Upper Tisza region reflected in historical records and confirmed through modern DNA analysis — Peter Alexander Maximilian Bohuš carries forward a lineage shaped by duty, law, scholarship, and public service.
+As a modern descendant of the Beharovská branch, Peter Alexander Maximilian Bohuš continues a tradition shaped by law, scholarship, and public duty.

 Bohuš Charter